nalgeon/vscode-proofread/README.md

 # Proofread and translate text in VS Code

-This extension offers _Proofread_ and _Translate_ commands in VS Code.
+This extension offers _Proofread text_ and _Translate text_ commands in VS Code.
 It's a simple alternative to DeepL, Grammarly, and other similar tools.

-To proofread or translate text, select it in the editor and run _Proofread: Proofread Text_ or _Proofread: Translate Text_ from the command palette.
-That's it!

 Notable features:

+-   Uses Copilot, Ollama, or OpenAI for proofreading.
 -   Configurable language model and prompts (with good defaults).
 -   Supports many target languages (default is English).

 ⚠️ By default, this extension uses the Copilot API.
 It's free with a limit of 50 requests per month, or unlimited for paid Copilot subscribers.
 Unfortunately, Copilot only supports proofreading, not translation.
-To use the extension for translation, switch to the OpenAI API (see the `proofread.ai.vendor` setting below).
+To use the extension for translation, switch to Ollama or OpenAI (see details below).

 ## Installation